Letdown2491/waypoint-gtk/docs/TROUBLESHOOTING.md

 # If corrupted, you may need to delete and use another snapshot
 ```

+### Snapshots are unexpectedly large

+**Problem:** Snapshots are much larger than expected.

+**Diagnosis:**
+1. Check what's included in snapshots: `du -sh /.snapshots/<name>/*`
+2. Review exclusion patterns: Preferences → Exclusions
+3. Common large directories that should be excluded:
+   - `/var/cache`
+   - `/tmp`
+   - Browser caches (`~/.cache`)
+   - Package manager caches

+**Solution:**
+1. Go to Preferences → Exclusions
+2. Add exclusion patterns for large directories:
+   - Pattern: `/var/cache`, Type: Prefix
+   - Pattern: `/tmp`, Type: Prefix
+   - Pattern: `.cache`, Type: Contains (for user caches)
+3. New snapshots will exclude these paths
+4. Old snapshots won't change - delete them manually if needed

+### Exclusion patterns not working

+**Problem:** Files that should be excluded are still in snapshots.

+**Diagnosis:**
+1. Check if pattern is enabled: Preferences → Exclusions
+2. Verify pattern type matches your use case (Prefix, Suffix, Glob, Exact)
+3. Test pattern matching with actual paths

+**Solution:**
+- For directories: Use Prefix pattern like `/var/cache`
+- For file extensions: Use Suffix pattern like `.log`
+- For complex patterns: Use Glob pattern like `/home/*/.cache/*`
+- Exclusions only apply to NEW snapshots, not existing ones

 ## Backup Issues

 ### Backup verification fails: "Not a valid btrfs subvolume"